tvdboom/ATOM/docs_sources/user_guide.md

  that it helps you find the best model for a specific task, but contrary to the aforementioned packages, it does not actively search for the best model.
 It just runs all of them and let you pick the one that you think suites the best.
- AutoML packages are usually black boxes to which you provide data, and magically, a good model comes out.
+ AutoML packages are often black boxes to which you provide data, and magically, a good model comes out.
 Although it works great, they often produce complicated pipelines with low explainability, hard to sell to the business.
 In this, ATOM excels.
- Every step of the pipeline is accounted for, and using the provided plotting methods, its easy to convince others why a model is better/worse than the other.
+ Every step of the pipeline is accounted for, and using the provided plotting methods, its easy to demonstrate why a model is better/worse than the other.